sharetribe/flex-docs/src/docs/cookbook-social-logins-and-sso/setup-oidc-proxy/index.md

 handling the authentication with different identity providers like with Facebook and Google.
 The library offers
-[multiple strategies](http://www.passportjs.org/packages/) and there's also strategy for Linkedin which we are going to use in this example.
+[multiple strategies](http://www.passportjs.org/packages/) and there's also a strategy for Linkedin which we are going to use in this example.

 #### Environment variables